KartikKannapur/kartikkannapur.github.io/about.md

 ---
-layout: page
-title: About Me
+title: "About"
-permalink: /about/
-image: /assets/images/kartik_kannapur_terminal.png
 ---

+> I am a Graduate Student at the Department of Applied Mathematics and Statistics at Stony Brook University, majoring in Statistics.
-I am a Data Enthusiast working on the Engineering and Data Sciences Team at Robert Bosch, Bangalore.
-I have a degree in Electronics and Communication Engineering from PESIT, Bangalore.
-I have been a part of multiple communities such as Google Developer Group (GDG) Bangalore, IEEE and TEDx.
-I also blog at [SingleQuote](https://singlequote.wordpress.com/).
+Previously, I worked at the Bosch Center for Artificial Intelligence, Robert Bosch as a Data Engineer.
+I have been a part of multiple communities such as Google Developer Group Bangalore, IEEE and TEDx.

-Feel free to reach out to me at [kartikkannapur@gmail.com](mailto:kartikkannapur@gmail.com)
+> Feel free to reach out to me at [kartikkannapur@gmail.com](kartikkannapur@gmail.com)
+>
+>

-######Disclaimer : The opinions expressed in this blog are my own and in no way related to my employer in any form.
+> ***Disclaimer: The opinions expressed in this blog are my own and in no way related to my employer in any form.***